-Mr. Lawley is involved in the commercial and residential real estate industry as the President and co-owner of Halkirk Properties Inc. and Salters Gate Developments Inc. Mr. Lawley is an owner and operator of several national fast food franchises throughout the Maritimes and Quebec and is a part owner of six Atlantic salmon sport fishing lodges.
-Mr. Lawley is also part owner of Sustainable Blue, a land-based operation to raise Atlantic Salmon in a sustainable and environmentally friendly basis.
-Mr. Lawley holds a Bachelor of Commerce (Hon) from Dalhousie University and is on the Board of the Atlantic Salmon Federation.
-Mr. Lawley is a Director of Renewable Energy Services Limited, a private renewable energy company focused on wind resources.
+Mr. Lawley is involved in the commercial and residential real estate industry as the President and co-owner of Halkirk Properties Inc. and Salters Gate Developments Limited.
+Mr. Lawley is an owner and operator of several national fast-food franchises throughout the Maritimes and Quebec and is a part owner of six Atlantic salmon sport fishing lodges.
+Mr. Lawley is also part owner of Sustainable Blue, a land-based operation to raise Atlantic salmon on a sustainable and environmentally friendly basis.
+Mr. Lawley holds a Bachelor of Commerce (Hon) from Dalhousie University and is on the Board of the Atlantic Salmon Conservation Foundation and the Board of Directors of the Atlantic Salmon Federation.
+Mr. Lawley is a Director of Renewable Energy Services Limited, a private renewable energy company focused on wind resources and a Director of Sustane Technologies Inc., an advanced recycling company building a biomass pellet and syn-diesel plant in Chester, NS.